What do voice-over agencies and studios expect from talent?

-Well, it might be a fair rate to pay a freelance voice actor directly, but it's not a fair rate to pay a production company like Voquent.
-We've got overheads too.
+Well, madam/sir, it might be a fair rate to pay a freelance voice actor directly, but it's not a reasonable rate to offer a production company like Voquent.
+We've got overheads too!
 A lot of overheads.

-It costs us hundreds in Marketing spend just to generate one enquiry.
+It costs us hundreds in Marketing spend to generate one enquiry.
 Of course, we hope to build a long-lasting relationship and do repeat work with the video production company.
 But we also need to cover our studio and production time.

 So now we're contacting voices, and they have questions (which we encourage, as mentioned above!).
-The voice artist wants a usage fee because it's "online".
-We try to explain to the customer what this means, but their confused expression with the statement "isn't everything online?" quickly tells us they don't really understand, and we're starting to irritate them with the questions.
+The voice talent wants a usage fee because it's "online".
+We try to explain to the customer what this means, but their confused expression with the statement "isn't everything online?" quickly tells us they don't understand, and we're starting to irritate them with the questions.

-Voquent takes a great deal of time to educate people about this subject, but it's not always the easiest thing to do when they're up against hard deadlines.

-This is one reason why many customers resort to posting the project on a P2P job board.
+Voquent takes a great deal of time to educate people about this subject, but it's not always the easiest thing to do when they're up against challenging deadlines.
+One reason why many customers resort to posting the project on a freelancing platform or job board.
 It keeps the cost down but allows for the promotion of work at less than union rates whilst simultaneously sacrificing the agency benefits of a curated casting service and audio quality assurance.

 These P2P sites, with all the info in the open, also make it easier for a voice actor to undercut the rates of another and ensure they get the job over someone else.
 An agency will offer a fair and equal rate to all the voices based on the value of the project.

 And this is where it gets tricky for us.

-As we explain the job and usage to the voice actor, we'll often get responses like this: "According to this third-party rate card I should get an additional usage fee of 400% of my session fee because it's online.
-They are a big company, so they can afford it."
+As we explain the job and usage to the voice actor, we'll often get responses like this: "According to this third-party rate card, I should get an additional usage fee of 400% of my session fee because it's online.
+They are a big company so that they can afford it."

-So now an ideally suited voice actor has probably lost the job because a third-party rate card told them they should be getting this specific rate - otherwise they are being exploited.
+If the budget isn't meeting aspirational and desirable rates, do we risk alienating our potential customers further by making excessive demands on the rate?
+If the rate is fair and the customer isn't willing to book a specific voice at any cost, it is easier for everyone to reach out to other voice actors.
+From the video production companies' point of view, their margins are minuscule, and the voice-over represents a considerable portion of the budget.
+Usually, they try to insist that we find a voice that will agree to the budget.
+So now, an ideally suited voice actor has probably lost the job because a third-party rate card told them they should be getting this specific rate - otherwise, they are being exploited?
 Even so much as £50 less than that is unacceptable.
 And this is because the voice actor often hasn't considered the other parties involved in the production process.
-The value they've placed on their own voice over becomes inflated to a point where it's above the actual market value, and ultimately ends up perpetuating the exploitation of other workers and creatives at other stages of the project's chain – including the people who work for the agency.
+The value they've placed on their voice-over becomes inflated to a point where it's above the actual market value and ultimately perpetuates the exploitation of other workers and creatives at different stages of the project's chain people who work for the agency.

-We know that a voice actor's value represents much more than just their time spent to record the voice over.
-The fee represents their experience, years of training and the value their voice adds to the product.
-But this also needs to apply for every other creative contractor or agency in the process.
+An audio engineer typically makes the equivalent in a DAY what a voice actor makes in an HOUR.
+And a video producer's DAY rate is often equivalent to 2 HOURS of voice-over work.
+We know that a voice actor's value represents much more than just their time spent recording.
+The fee is based on their experience, years of training and the value their voice adds to the product.
+But this also needs to apply to every other creative contractor or agency in the process.

 Most voice actors in North America are in SAG-AFTRA and the UK in Equity.
 Most of the other freelancers, subcontractors, and even many of the staff in the industry in the UK, are represented by Equity's sister union, BECTU, or IATSE in the USA.

-The voice over industry is saturated with talent and agencies and production companies exist as a necessary resource and filter.
+The voice-over industry is saturated with talent and agencies and production companies exist as a necessary resource and filter.
 There are always going to be exceptions but the majority of these companies, including Voquent, actually ensure that rates and terms always remain fair.